jl5732/pdsnd_github/README.md

 This project provides a command line interface for analyzing U.S. bikeshare data.

 ### Usage:
-python bikeshare.py (Note: requires python3)
+python bikeshare.py

+### Requirements:
+Python 3
+Pandas
+NumPy
+Termcolor

 ### Credits:
 These resources were referenced in the creation of this project: